January 2020 update:

 If you’ve ever asked yourself how to hang a hammock, here it is: the only hammock knot you’ll ever need!
-It’s an infographic made by Emily Caraballo @ Ice Design!
-It outlines 3 super easy steps teaching you how to tie the only knot you’ll ever need for your hammock.
+This infographic outlines 3 super easy steps teaching you how to tie the only knot you’ll ever need for your hammock.
 This knot is useful for a whole slew of other things, too.
 It’s super easy to tie, and even easier to untie.
 Check it out!

 Pretty easy, right?
 Just in case you have any questions, here’s a step-by-step hammock knot video: How To Hang a Hammock!